tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_videos.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/gcDSL-8pkvU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-I gave this presentation to the STC/WTD San Diego chapter (more details are [here](https://idratherbewriting.com/2018/02/14/openapi-and-swagger-presentation/).
+I gave this presentation to the STC/WTD San Diego chapter.
+More details are [here](https://idratherbewriting.com/2018/02/14/openapi-and-swagger-presentation/).
 This video covers the [OpenAPI specification and Swagger](https://idratherbewriting.com/learnapidoc/restapispecifications.html) section.

 ### How to Add Swagger to your API

-I gave this presentation as a TC Dojo webinar (more details are [here](https://idratherbewriting.com/2017/01/17/swagger-presentation-documenting-rest-apis/)).
+I gave this presentation as a TC Dojo webinar.
+More details are [here](https://idratherbewriting.com/2017/01/17/swagger-presentation-documenting-rest-apis/).
 It covers the [OpenAPI specification and Swagger](https://idratherbewriting.com/learnapidoc/restapispecifications.html) section in this course.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/wC5hxY0RItQ" frameborder="0" allowfullscreen></iframe>

 ### Sacramento API workshop

-For a longer (and older) video, here's a recording from a 4-hour workshop I gave to the STC Sacramento chapter (more details about the workshop are [here](https://idratherbewriting.com/2016/03/27/rest-api-workshop-recording-sacramento-stc/)).
+For a longer (and older) video, here's a recording from a 4-hour workshop I gave to the STC Sacramento chapter.
+More details about the workshop are [here](https://idratherbewriting.com/2016/03/27/rest-api-workshop-recording-sacramento-stc/).

 <iframe width="640" height="360" src="https://www.youtube.com/embed/GerbihyUpdo" frameborder="0" allowfullscreen></iframe>